Does Audio Deepfake Detection Generalize?: Introduction

 Furthermore, the evaluation of spoof detection models has so far been performed exclusively on the ASVspoof dataset~\cite{todisco2019asvspoof, nautsch2021ASVspoof}, which means that the reported performance of these models is based on a limited set of TTS synthesis algorithms.
 ASVspoof is based on the VCTK dataset~\cite{yamagishi2019vctk}, which exclusively features professional speakers and has been recorded in a studio environment, using a semi-anechoic chamber.
 What can we expect from audio spoof detection trained on this dataset?
 Is it capable of detecting realistic, unseen, `in-the-wild' audio spoofs like those encountered on social media?

 To answer these questions, this paper presents the following contributions:

 \begin{itemize} \itemsep0em \item We reimplement \nummodels/ of the most popular architectures from related work and evaluate them according to a common standard.
 We systematically exchange components to attribute performance reported in related work to either model architecture, feature extraction, or data preprocessing techniques.
-In this way, we identify fundamental properties for well-performing audio deepfake detection. \item To investigate the applicability of related work in the real world, we introduce a new audio deepfake dataset\footnote{\href{https://deepfake-demo.aisec.fraunhofer.de/in_the_wild}{https://deepfake-demo.aisec.fraunhofer.de/in\_the\_wild}}.
+In this way, we identify fundamental properties for well-performing audio deepfake detection. \item To investigate the applicability of related work in the real world, we introduce a new audio deepfake dataset\footnote{\href{https://huggingface.co/datasets/mueller91/In-The-Wild}{https://huggingface.co/datasets/mueller91/In-The-Wild}}.
 We collect $17.2$ hours of high-quality audio deepfakes and $20.7$ hours of of authentic material from $58$ politicians and celebrities. \item We show that established models generally perform poorly on such real-world data.
 This discrepancy between reported and actual generalization ability suggests that the detection of audio fakes is a far more difficult challenge than previously thought.

 \end{itemize}